 Marketable securities typically have a maturity period of one year or less, are bought and sold on a public stock exchange, and can usually be sold within three months on the market.
 Examples of marketable securities include common stock, treasury bills and commercial paper.

-This is money your customers owe you for any products or services you delivered and invoiced them for.
-Accounts receivable are considered to be a “liquid” asset because companies can usually depend on collecting most of them within a few months.
+Accounts receivable is money your customers owe you for any products or services you delivered and invoiced them for.
+Receivable are considered to be a “liquid” asset because companies can usually depend on collecting most of them within a few months.

 Inventory is all the goods and materials a business has stored away for future use, like raw materials, unfinished parts, and unsold stock on shelves.
 Of the four current asset types, it’s the least liquid, because it’s the hardest to turn into cash.